Howard the Duck (film): Casting

 After auditioning a number of actresses, singers, and models for the role of Beverly, Lea Thompson was cast due to her appearance in Back to the Future.
 Thompson purchased clothing from thrift stores because she wanted to appear at the audition as "a cross between Madonna and Cyndi Lauper."
 During the shoot, Thompson complained that the filmmakers chose to shoot Howard's closeup before hers.
 Thompson also states that she regrets not wearing a wig, as her hairstyle took two hours a day to prepare.
 Jeffrey Jones was cast because of his performance in Amadeus.
 Although Tim Robbins had no prior film experience, Huyck and Katz were confident that he was right for the part.

-Robbins said in a later interview that he doesn't look back negatively at the film as he "got this big job that was paying a really decent salary and it was for George Lucas...so it was a huge deal at the time.
+Robbins said in a later interview that he doesn't look back negatively at the film as he "got this big job that was paying a really decent salary and it was for George Lucas [...] so it was a huge deal at the time.
 And then it wound up going over its shooting schedule, and I ended up getting paid twice for that movie because of all the overtime."
 Robbins admitted that he thinks more about the money he made than the quality of the film.

 To play the physical role of Howard, Huyck and Katz held casting calls with dwarf actors, eventually casting child actor Jordan Prentice and hiring Ed Gale, who had been rejected because he was too tall for the role, to perform stunts and play the role during evening shoots.
 Prentice found the shooting conditions to be too difficult to handle, and the film's editors were unable to match day and evening sequences because of the difference in the two portrayals.
 Because Gale also served as an understudy, he took over the role.

-Huyck and Katz auditioned a number of actors including John Cusack, Robin Williams, and Martin Short for Howard's voice.
+Although many actors and comedians wanted to voice Howard such as Jay Leno, they were all turned down; Huyck and Katz auditioned a number of actors including John Cusack, Robin Williams, and Martin Short for Howard's voice.
 Williams worked for a week before quitting, stating: "I can't do this.
 It is insane.
 I can't get the rhythm of this.
 I am being confined.
 I am being handcuffed in order to match the flapping duck's bill."
 As a result, Chip Zien was cast because the filmmakers felt his nasal voice suited the part.
 Because Howard's voice was not cast until the film had begun editing, synchronization was extremely difficult.